-When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding to ground direct or through the (R1) relay and (R1) varistor combination.
-The (R) relay will (a) lock up through its primary winding under control of the (SR) and (TO) relays; (b) start the flashing relays (A) and (B) functioning to cause the line and busy lamps to flash; (c) operate the common ringer or buzzer, if a common steady audible signal is provided; and (d) close the circuit to the thermal winding of the (TO) relay to start this relay timing, provided no line is busy at the time.
+When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding direct to ground or through the (R1) relay and (R1) varistor combination.
+The (R) relay will (a) lock up through its primary winding under control of the (SR) and (TO) relays; (b) start the flashing relays (A) and (B) causing the line and busy lamps to flash; (c) operate the common ringer or buzzer, if a common steady audible signal is provided; and (d) close the circuit to the thermal winding of the (TO) relay to start this relay timing, provided no line is busy at the time.
 If the (R1) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
 The (R1) relay is therefore used to provide a common intermittent audible signal.

-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will operate, operating the (SR) relay.
+When the line is busy, because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will operate, operating the (SR) relay.
 The (SR) relay will (a) light the line and busy lamps steadily; (b) release the (R) relay, if operated; and (c) operate the (TO) relay to prevent this relay from timing out when any line is busy.
 The (SR) relay is a slow releasing relay in order to prevent the line and busy lamps from flashing during dialing.
-The (R) relay, released, stops the flashing relays from functioning and silences the common ringer or buzzer in cases where the (R1) relay is not provided.
+The (R) relay, released, stops the flashing relays and silences the common ringer or buzzer in cases where the (RI) relay is not provided.
 When the automatic cutoff circuit is used, the (SR) relay operates directly from that circuit or from the automatic cutoff control circuit.
 The (B) relay does not operate in this case.

-5.09.9 Locked-in Line Lamp Only With Automatic Time Out For Dial Areas (Figs. 41 and 45)
+5.09.9 Locked-in Line Lamp Only with Automatic Time Out for Dial Areas, Figs. 41 and 45

-When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding to ground direct or through the (R1) relay and (R1) varistor combination.
-The (R1) relay will lock up through its primary winding under control of the (SR) and (TO) relays.
-The operation of the (R) relay will

-CD-69091-01 Page 13 STA, SYS.
-KEY TEL.
-SYS.
-NO. 1A LINE AND SIG.
-CKT. (a) light the line lamps; (b) complete the circuit of the thermal winding of the (TO) relay to start this relay timing, provided no line is busy at the time; and (c) cause the common ringer or buzzer to operate when a common steady audible signal is provided.
+When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding direct to ground or through the (R1) relay and (R1) varistor combination.
+The (R) relay will lock up through its primary winding under control of the (SR) and (TO) relays.
+The operation of the (R) relay will (a) light the line lamps; (b) complete the circuit of the thermal winding of the (TO) relay to start this relay timing, provided no line is busy at the time; and (c) cause the common ringer or buzzer to operate when a common steady audible signal is provided.
 If the (R1) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
 The (R1) relay is therefore used to provide a common intermittent audible signal.